Summers-Newton wins second gold

-Tokyo Paralympics: Maisie Summers-Newton her second gold of Games
+Tokyo Paralympics: Maisie Summers-Newton wins her second gold of Games

 Last updated on .From the section Disability Sport